Mental Health

 St. Luke’s University Health Network Addiction Recovery Engagement (SHARE)

 SHARE stands for St. Luke’s University Health Network Addiction Recovery Engagement and is the first integrated substance use recovery program in the region.
-Co-occurring disorders, the co-existence of both a substance use disorder and a mental illness, is more typical than not among both adolescents and adults receiving Medication Assisted Therapy (MAT).
+Co-occurring disorders, the co-existence of both a substance use disorder and a mental illness, are more typical than not among adults receiving Medication Assisted Therapy (MAT).

 The SHARE Program combines the expertise of St. Luke’s Psychiatric Associates and St. Luke’s Toxicology Group medical toxicologists and psychiatrists, who also are board-certified in addiction medicine, along with licensed psychotherapists certified in advanced alcohol and drug counseling, Certified Recovery Specialists (CRS), and substance use disorder case managers working together to guide people on their recovery journey.